-Students, faculty and guests who travel overseas will be responsible for the following:
+Students, faculty and guests who travel overseas will be responsible for the following:0

-- Abiding by all local rules, regulations or laws which may govern the conduct of citizens and visitors in that country. - Understanding special health regulations and concerns for all countries to which you will be traveling, and taking necessary precautions to ensure your well-being. - Making sure you have contacted a physician prior to traveling if you have an existing illness/disability (allergies, heart disease, etc.).
-Be aware that medical services in other countries are not always the same as service in the U.S. - If you become seriously ill or injured, become the victim of a crime, or become detained by authorities, contact Thunderbird.
-Always let someone know where you are going and who you will be with. - Becoming familiar with the town, country and neighborhoods you'll be traveling through, and taking precautions to ensure your safety. - Maintaining ethical conduct and showing respect for host country citizens, institutions and procedures.
+- ▶ Review Thunderbird's General Travel Safety policy on the Human Resources Department page prior to planning travel - ▶ Abiding by all local rules, regulations or laws which may govern the conduct of citizens and visitors in that country. - ▶ Understanding special health regulations and concerns for all countries to which you will be traveling, and taking necessary precautions to ensure your well-being. - ▶ Making sure you have contacted a physician prior to traveling if you have an existing illness/disability (allergies, heart disease, etc.).
+Be aware that medical services in other countries are not always the same as service in the U.S. - ▶ If you become seriously ill or injured, become the victim of a crime, or become detained by authorities, contact Thunderbird.
+Always let someone know where you are going and who you will be with. - ▶ Becoming familiar with the town, country and neighborhoods you'll be traveling through, and taking precautions to ensure your safety.

+▶ Maintaining ethical conduct and showing respect for host country citizens, institutions and procedures.
 Fulfilling any and all financial obligations that are incurred by you.